Hoodini231/Ambulance-Daily-Auto-Text-report-generator/README.md

   * Correctly identify the masked NRIC of those who have not completed their ART SA test
   * Output an accurate report in the form of a text document or string
   * Output the report via Twilio to my whatsapp phone number

+**Dependencies:**
+  * Serial.txt, acts as a reference for the number in the name of the downloaded data

 **Additional features added:**
   * Ability to automatically login in to FormSG and secure mail through the use of Selenium